Eiji Mikawa: Life and career

 Mikawa made the decision to take in 25 former employees (primarily those 36 and over) from Yamaichi Securities, which had gone out of business in November 1997.

-In 1990, Mikawa launched an initiative to reinforce the (now Tokyo Musashino City FC) with Brazilian coaches and players.
+In 1990, Mikawa launched an initiative to reinforce the Yokogawa Electric Soccer Club (now Tokyo Musashino City FC) with Brazilian coaches and players.
 He announced in January 1994 his intention to have the team join the Japan Football League.

 Mikawa had a reputation for being energetic, and earn nicknames such as Same (鮫 "shark") and Raion (ライオン "lion").
 He was married and had three sons.
 Mikawa died from bile duct cancer at a hospital in Shinjuku on 19 June 1999 at 13:10.
 A company funeral was held for him on 21 June.